stephenbeckr/time-series-class/README.md

 Details and policies for the class, as well as homework solutions and links for zoom, are at the [Canvas page](https://canvas.colorado.edu/courses/80450) (requires CU Boulder SSO).

 Here is the [syllabus](syllabus.md)

+Here are [R Resources](Rresources.md).
+Please add your own favorite R resources (tips & tricks) using a pull request.